Skip to main content

 Fix: Define qualification criteria before the first call.
 Use a scoring model based on data you already have (company size, industry, tech stack, engagement history).
 Route high-scoring leads to senior reps with 4-hour SLAs.
 Send low-scoring leads through an automated nurture sequence.

 One company I worked with reduced their qualification stage from 14 days to 3 days by implementing a real-time scoring model and routing rules.
 That alone cut their overall cycle by 25%.
+The marketing-to-sales handoff is the single biggest lever for qualification speed in most B2B funnels.

 Lever 2: Eliminate Mid-Funnel Stalls